dhikanbiya/directory-api/README.md

 # Directory API
 Simple API For Android Application Based on Directory

+Using Slim Framework v3

 ## Pre-Cautions:

 * Use composer for convinience
 * Work with Apache web server
+* The database sample is in directory

+	migrate/

+* Use postman to test some method, the postman export is within folder

+	postman/

 * Run the project with :